 The Murray J. Fox Scholarship Fund was created in 1994, when Murray Fox, a long-time supporter and member of the NRC, started a fund to provide scholarships to college students interested in recycling.
 Since then, the trust fund has endowed over $112,000 in scholarships to 66 college students.

-To learn more about Murray Fox and his amazing contribution to recycling and young people, read his bio here.
+To learn more about Murray Fox and his amazing contribution to recycling and young people, read a recent retrospective piece on him.

 Curricular Resources –infographics, fact sheets, glossary and acronyms

 Course Development – syllabi, reading lists, funding